Expanding William Hill buys out online partner

 The price was broadly in line with forecasts.
 Topping said it had been agreed after bankers for both sides submitted valuations, without needing to call in a third party.

-William Hill bought three businesses in the U.S. state of Nevada last year and Topping said he was encouraged by news this week that New Jersey had legalised online gambling.
+William Hill bought three businesses in the U.S. state of Nevada last year and Topping said he was encouraged by news this week that New Jersey had legalized online gambling.

 He al said it was wrong to write off traditional land-based betting despite the fast growth of online.
 "Any company that goes with one view of the world risks missing an opportunity."